 A product strategy can be seen as a function that takes in business outcomes, possible product changes, activities people do and produce effective actions.

-This serves as an initial framing that we can hang the product frameworks around.
-I’ve found that the product frameworks I know either help identify the critical inputs to product strategy, and/or combine them in ways that ultimately let us know what to do next.
+This serves as a framing that seems useful.
+The product frameworks I know either help identify the critical inputs to this definition of product strategy, and/or combine the inputs together to enable actions of some kinds.

 Company Vision helps identify business outcomes

-Strategic intents may focus on four business goals: increase revenue, protect revenue, reduce costs and avoid costs.
+Business outcomes may also be called strategic intents.
+They may focus on increase revenue, protect revenue, reduce costs and avoid costs.

 For example, Netflix had a clear strategic intent: “Lead the streaming market.”
 All of its decisions – enabling internet-connected devices to focus on creating more content- helped achieve this goal.
 It pushed them in the right direction.
 Once Netflix realized the strategic intent, it changed its course to maintain its position by creating original content.